Conservation Seedling Program

 Windbreaks/Shelterbelt, when planted around homes, provide protection from the hot, dry winds of summer and relief from winter winds and snow.
 Field and livestock shelterbelts provide protection for soil, young seedlings, crops, livestock and can be used as cover for wildlife.
 Shelterbelts often increase crop yields and enhance land value.
 What better reason to plant trees?

 Christmas Tree Farms, Tree seedlings such as blue spruce, Douglas fir, Scotch pine, Austrian pine, Afghanistan pine, and white fir may be purchased to grow Christmas tree stock.
-The establishment of Christmas tree farms is an example of a wise use of New Mexico’s land.
+The establishment of Christmas tree farms is an example of the wise use of New Mexico’s land.